 5.3.3.2 Initiation

-The UE initiates the procedure when upper layers request establishment of an RRC connection while the UE is in RRC_IDLE and it has acquired essential system information as described in 5.2.2.1.
+The UE initiates the procedure when upper layers request establishment of an RRC connection while the UE is in RRC_IDLE and it has acquired essential system information as described in 5.2.2.1, or for sidelink communication as specified in sub-clause 5.3.3.1a.

 The UE shall ensure having valid and up to date essential system information as specified in clause 5.2.2.2 before initiating this procedure.